Grossmont High School Advanced Placement and College Preparatory US History

 Lincoln

-In this scene Thaddeus Stevens (played by Tommy Lee Jones) defends the idea of a Thirteenth Amendment to the Constitution banning slavery, tearing into Delaware Democrat Representative George H. Pendleton, and his opposition to such an Amendment.
+In this scene Thaddeus Stevens (played by Tommy Lee Jones) defends the idea of a Thirteenth Amendment to the Constitution banning slavery, tearing into Ohio Representative, George H. Pendleton, and his opposition to such an Amendment.
 From 2012's great movie, Lincoln.
 "As the American Civil War continues to rage, America's president struggles with continuing carnage on the battlefield as he fights with many inside his own cabinet on the decision to emancipate the slaves".

 Here, with an Actively Learn assignment, we will learn how the end of the Civil War led to changes to the Constitution, and what those changes have meant for African-Americans.
 Click the correct button below.